Roseanne Criticized for ‘Reductive and Belittling’ Racial Joke

 On this week’s episode of Roseanne, one particular remark seemed to stand out among the rest when it came to social media criticism.
 The set-up was as follows: Roseanne and her husband, Dan, woke up on their couch after dozing off between “Wheel to Kimmel,” referring to a line-up of programs on ABC.
 (Roseanne, too, airs on ABC.)
 “We missed all the shows about black and Asian families,” Dan remarked, referencing the sitcoms Black-ish and Fresh Off the Boat, to which Roseanne quipped back, “They’re just like us.
 There, now you’re all caught up.”
-Actor and writer Kelvin Wu — who currently writes for Bob’s Burgers and stars in Master of None — was one of the foremost critics of the joke on Twitter, writing how it “matters” to minority audiences.
+Actor and writer Kelvin Yu — who currently writes for Bob’s Burgers and stars in Master of None — was one of the foremost critics of the joke on Twitter, writing how it “matters” to minority audiences.

 “At the very least, it’s reductive and belittling, as if to say those shows are nothing more than ‘Black’ and ‘Asian’ in their existence,” Yu tweeted.
 “But the real kicker is when Roseanne says: ‘They’re just like us.
 There, now you’re all caught up.’
 Which implies that the point of any show about a minority family is simply to normalize them.
 That’s it.
 The stories, the humor, the characters… not important.”
 Yu also realized the significance of ABC in particular allowing the joke: